bvallelunga/KDApp/README.md

-  preview [options]      Preview the application on a local web server publish [env]          Publish to <sandbox> or <store> enviroment update                 Update KDApp CLI help                   Output help information
+  preview [options]      Preview the application on a local web server publish [env]          Publish to <sandbox> or <store> enviroment update                 Update KDApp CLI remove                 Remove kdapp from vm remove [type]          Remove kdapp from vm and <github>
+  help                   Output help information

 Options: